 The University and the Faculty provide scholarships to help students with financial needs during the exchange period.
 Students of the IFAA major can also apply for scholarships offered by the Hong Kong Federation of Insurers Education Trust.

-If you are ready to face the challenge and join the programme as one of its undergraduate students, Karis has some advice for you:
+If you are ready to step up to the test and join the IFAA programme as one of its undergraduate students, Andy has some advice for you:

 Published: Summer 2017